naem1023/minecraft-llm-agent-community/README.md

 This project seeks to expand the research to include how multi-agents form groups, in addition to autonomously learning skills and exploring items, similar to [Voyager](https://github.com/MineDojo/Voyager).

 ## TODO
-- [ ] Basic Environment Setup using Voyager baseline
+- [x] Basic Environment Setup using Voyager baseline
+- [ ] Analysis Voyager baseline and make a detail architecture image and pseudo code
 - [ ] Setup local llm via vllm or text-generation-inference
 - [ ] Make single agent using Voyager baseline
 - [ ] Make simple multi agent